Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Convergence experiments

-We verify the global error rates given in Theorem \ref{thm:ees_global} experimentally by reproducing the example given in ~\citep{redmann2020runge, deya2012milstein} for $\mathrm{EES}_\mathcal{R}(2,5; 1/10)$ and $\mathrm{EES}_\mathcal{R}(2,5; (5 - 3\sqrt{2}) / 14)$.
+We verify the global error rates given in Theorem~\ref{thm:ees_global_error} experimentally by reproducing the example given in ~\citep{redmann2020runge, deya2012milstein} for $\mathrm{EES}(2,5; 1/10)$ and $\mathrm{EES}(2,7; (5 - 3\sqrt{2}) / 14)$.
 We take the RDE

-for $t \in [0,1]$, where $\mathbf{X}$ is the geometric lift pf a 2-dimensional fractional Brownian motion (fBm) with hurst index $H$.
-We compute the average of the maximal discretization error over $M = 10$ realisations of the RDE,
+for $t \in [0,1]$, where $\mathbf{X}$ is the geometric lift of a 2-dimensional fractional Brownian motion (fBm) with Hurst index $H$.
+We compute the average of the maximal discretisation error over $M = 10$ realisations of the RDE,

-where $y_i(t)$ denotes the solution to the $i^{th}$ realisation of the RDE and $y_{i,n}$ denotes the discretisation of the $i^{th}$ solution using an $\mathrm{EES}_\mathcal{R}$ scheme.
+where $y_i(t)$ denotes the solution to the $i^{th}$ realisation of the RDE and $y_{i,n}$ denotes the discretisation of the $i^{th}$ solution using an $\mathrm{EES}$ scheme.
 Additionally, we evaluate the average error when recovering the initial condition,